 SEPTA’s original policy for allowing bicycles on trains required applicants to buy a $5 annual permit in person during business hours.
 They later made the permits available by mail.
 After long conversation, in 1997 the Bicycle Coalition convinced SEPTA to drop the permit entirely.

-Twenty years after its conception, the bike & multi-use “Schuylkill River Trail” from Center City Philadelphia to Valley Forge is completed.
-The Bicycle Coalition’s annual Bike Freedom Valley ride raised $50,000 towards its construction.
+Twenty years after its conception, the bike & multi-use “Schuylkill River Trail” from Center City Philadelphia to Valley Forge, roughly 20 miles long, is completed.
+The Bicycle Coalition’s annual Bike Freedom Valley rides raised tens of thousands of dollars towards its construction.

-In 1993, PennDOT fenced off the Betzwood Bridge which provided bicycle and pedestrian access from the Schuylkill Rive Trail to Valley Forge National Park.
-This spurred a Bicycle Coalition protest which included a civil disobedience protest involving the arrest of Bicycle Coalition President Noel Weyrich and Executive Director Sue McNamera (for cutting the fence; they were released later in the day).
+In 1993, PennDOT closed the aging Betzwood Bridge, which had allowed bicycle and pedestrian access between the Schuylkill River Trail and Valley Forge National Park.
+This spurred a Bicycle Coalition protest which included a civil disobedience display involving the arrest of then-Coalition President Noel Weyrich and then-Executive Director Sue McNamera (for cutting the fence; they were released later in the day).
 Betzwood Bridge was determined to be unsound & it was demolished, severing the Park from the Trail.

-The Bicycle Coalition negotiated an access solution: the building of a fenced-in shoulder and railing on the nearby US 422 bridge, thereby reconnecting the Trail with the Park.
+The Coalition negotiated an access solution: the building of a fenced-in shoulder and railing on the nearby US 422 bridge, thereby reconnecting the Trail with the Park.
 This makeshift connection would remain in place until 2016, when a replacement bridge was finally built.

-In 1993 the Fairmount Park Commission agreed to close the West River (MLK) Drive to through-traffic on weekends from 7AM-5PM from April to October, creating a 4-mile-long scenic promenade: ideal for cyclists & pedestrians.
+In 1993, the Fairmount Park Commission agreed to close the West River (now MLK) Drive to vehicular traffic on weekends from 7AM-5PM from April to October, creating a 4-mile-long scenic promenade: ideal for cyclists & pedestrians.

-The Bicycle Coalition extracts a campaign promise from Mayor Ed Rendell to design and build a 300-mile network of bike lanes and bicycle friendly streets.
+The Bicycle Coalition extracts a campaign promise from then-Mayor Ed Rendell to design and build a 300-mile network of bike lanes and bicycle friendly streets.